-Rooms and tunnels are cold, unlit and musty.
-All doors are stuck shut and require force to open.
+Rooms and tunnels (mostly 10ft high) are unlit.
 Magus' chambers are warm and lit by oil lanterns.
-Whole lair is magically sound-proofed so noises are contained within each tunnel/room.
+The entire Lair, apart from Rooms 35 - 41, is magically sound-proofed so noises are contained within each tunnel/room.
+All doors are closed, A - L's are stuck shut and must be forced open.

-Room Key written by Sean Wills

-1 Entrance Hall: 1d3 Giant Spiders emerge from rubble at far end.
-Walls are painted with murals of pastoral scenes.

-2, 5, 6, 8, 12, 14, 16, 32 Empty

-3 Chamber of Cacophony: Loud discordant noise fills the room if both doors are closed, magic users and clerics cannot concentrate to cast spells within this room.

-4 Black Pool: Sunken floor, 5ft deep pool of murky water.

-7 Cave In: ceiling collapsed, blocking access on two sides

-9 100ft Ceiling: no gravity, entrants float upwards 10ft/round

-10 The Drop: Floor drops by 10ft/round for 4 rounds.

-11 Flypaper: Entrants stick to floor.
-Must be burnt free.

-13,19,22 Bandit Guard Posts: 1d4 Bandits in each.
+Room Kev written by Sean Wills 1 Entrance Hall: Pastoral Murals on Walls.
+1d6 Giant Rats.
+2, 5, 6, 8, 12, 14, 16, 32 Empty: Roll 1d6 once per room: 1 to 4 - Water drips from ceiling at regular intervals.
+6 - Goblin graffiti on walls 5 - Low ceiling (4ft) 3 Chamber of Cacophony: Discordant noise fills the room if both doors are closed, making spellcasting impossible.
+4 Black Pool: Sunken floor, 5ft deep pool of oil.
+Will drain if both doors are left open (takes 1d4 rounds), revealing stone steps leading down from both doorways.
+Close doors to refill.
+7 Cave In: ceiling collapsed, blocking access on two sides 9 100ft Ceiling: zero gravity when door is closed, entrants float about unless wearing plate or heavily encumbered.
+10 The Drop: Once either door is opened the floor drops by 10ft within a round, revealing a niche with a Gelatinous Cube inside.
+When both doors are shut the floor will rise back.
+11 Flypaper: Entrants stick to floor if they fail their saving throws.
+Burning a person's feet free takes 2 rounds.
+13, 19, 22 Bandit Guard Posts: 2d4 Bandits in each.
 15 Deep Pit: 1d6 Stirges will fly out to attack.

-17 Storeroom: Crates, Yellow Mold, empty Treasure Chest
+17 Storeroom: Crates.
+Yellow Mold on an empty chest.
 18 Gallery: Ceiling has a painting of a dragon hunt across it.
 20 Dark Room: One-way door opens into this.
-No non-magical light can penetrate the dark.
-Otherwise empty.

-21 Bandit HQ: Bandit Chief (who is actually Fayona) and

-2d4 Bandits, Treasure Chest.
-Fayona will try to escape.

-23 Bat Room: 1d8 Vampire Bats hanging from high ceiling.
+Non-magical light cannot penetrate the dark.
+There is a Zombie here.
+21 Bandit HQ: Table, bunks, keg of beer, Bandit Queen (who is actually Layona), 1d6 Bandits, Treasure Chest.
+23 Bat Cave: Giant Vampire Bat hangs from the high ceiling.
 24 Teleporter Room: Currently de-activated.
-Needs Star pendant inserted in depression and turned to activate teleporter to transport people to Room 25.
+The device needs the Star pendant inserted in depression and turned to activate the teleporter to transport people to Room 25.
 25 Teleporter Room: Straw and empty barrels in the bottom left corner.
-1d3 venomous Snakes are nesting there.

-26 Guardroom: A Stone Golem is pacing the room and attempting to whistle.
-Upon seeing the characters he smiles and says, in a deep booming voice, "He doesn't want to be disturbed, Get out or else" then adds "Please choose the latter option."

-27 Gas Room: Anyone attempting to open the one-way door into 28 has a 2 in 6 chance of setting off this trap.
-The room will fill with sleeping gas that lasts 1d4 rounds.
+1d3 Giant Ticks are nesting there.
+26 Guardroom: Ogre with wolf on guard.
+27 Gas Room: Anyone attempting to open the one-way door into 28 has a 2 in 6 chance of setting off this trap, filling the room with gas (if fail saving throw then sleep for 1d4 rounds)

-28 Parlour: Exquisitely furnished, Magus' pet Wolf is in here.

-29 Storeroom: sacks, staircase that leads out of mountain.

-30 Study: The Magus is here, wizened and anti-social, he shakes his head and sighs, 'You wouldn't leave me alone, would you' then rolls up his sleeves, preparing to spellcast.
+28 Parlour: Richly furnished.
+Easel, brushes, paint palette.
+29 Storeroom: Sacks of food and provisions with a Giant

+Spider (smaller) hiding amongst them.
+Staircase leads to a secret exit/entrance at the base of the mountain.

+30 Study: Bookcases.
+The Magus sits behind a desk writing in a large leather-bound libram while smoking a pipe.